kalekundert/autosnapgene/docs/traces.rst

 .. note::

-   In order to add traces using AutoSnapGene, you must install Staden io_lib as described on the :doc:`installation page <installation>`.
+   In order to add traces to plasmid files using AutoSnapGene, you must install Staden io_lib as described on the :doc:`installation page <installation>`.

 Command-line
 ============